zinkwazi/wspr-zero/README.md

 - Antenna of some sort.
 Simple half dipole wire antenna is easy, cheap and works great!
 - Optional: UPS-Lite board for graceful shutdown when external and UPS-Lite batteries expire

-### WSPR-zero Board Close-up
+### Raspberry Pi Zero with WSPR-zero Hat
-![WSPR-zero in action](images/IMG_9252.jpg "WSPR-zero in Action") *Close-up view of the WSPR-zero rig including WSPR-zero Hat, Raspberry Pi Zero 2 W and UPS-Lite.*
+![WSPR-zero in action](images/IMG_9252.jpg "WSPR-zero in Action") *Close-up view of a Raspberry Pi Zero 2 W, WSPR-zero Hat and UPS-Lite.*

 ### Features